qumeng/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

 introduces the main idea of the course and describes the topics or concepts that the course covers.
-The overview can also describe the skills and knowledge your students need to be able to succeed in your course, as well as provide information about course requirements and staff.
+The overview can also describe the skills and knowledge your students need to be able to succeed in your course, as well as provide information about course requirements and the course team.

 The course overview is outlined in the following course About page.